nilssonf/nilssonf/README.md

 - 👀 I’m interested in design, mediatechnics and webbmaking
 - 🌱 I’m currently studying Media production and processdesign at Malmö University
+- 🌱 Learning JavaScript
-- 📫 How to reach me ...
+- 📫 Contact me here on Github!

 <!---
 nilssonf/nilssonf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.